By Susan Braden

 The Academy of General Dentistry and several other dentistry organizations agree that the effectiveness of mouthwash can vary based on the type.
 Experts often concur that cosmetic oral rinses can freshen breath for a temporary amount of time, and they also agree that fluoride rinses help prevent cavities by reducing bacteria.
 Many also agree, however, that certain rinses can discolor the teeth.
 Check for the ADA seal of approval on your over-the-counter mouthwash to ensure that the ingredients can actually do what they advertise.

-While several prescription mouthwashes are clinically proven as a discount way to fight 50% more bacteria, most over-the-counter varieties do little more than what plain water can for your teeth.
+While several mouthwashes are clinically proven as a discount way to fight 50% more bacteria, most over-the-counter varieties do little more than what plain water can for your teeth.
 Many discount dental rinses designed to eliminate bad breath merely mask the problem rather than remove it.
 Despite these suppositions, dentists still recommend oral rinses as part of a healthy oral hygiene regimen, but only as a supplement to daily brushing and flossing.